yifanlu0227/HEAL/README.md

 ### Step 2: Install Spconv (1.2.1 or 2.x)
-We use spconv 1.2.1 or spconv 2.x to generate voxel features.
+We use spconv 1.2.1 or spconv 2.x to generate voxel features. spconv 2.x has much convenient installation, but our checkpoints are stored in spconv 1.2.1 and they are not compatible.

-To install **spconv 1.2.1**, please follow the guide in https://github.com/traveller59/spconv/tree/v1.2.1.
-You can also get a detailed installation guide in [CoAlign Installation Doc](https://udtkdfu8mk.feishu.cn/docx/LlMpdu3pNoCS94xxhjMcOWIynie#doxcn5rISC6NcfXIUnWFnXhTEzd).

 To install **spconv 2.x**, check the [table](https://github.com/traveller59/spconv#spconv-spatially-sparse-convolution-library) to run the installation command.
 For example we have cudatoolkit 11.6, then we should run
 ```bash
 pip install spconv-cu116 # match your cudatoolkit version
 ```

+To install **spconv 1.2.1**, please follow the guide in https://github.com/traveller59/spconv/tree/v1.2.1.
+You can also get a detailed installation guide in [CoAlign Installation Doc](https://udtkdfu8mk.feishu.cn/docx/LlMpdu3pNoCS94xxhjMcOWIynie#doxcn5rISC6NcfXIUnWFnXhTEzd).

 ### Step 3: Bbx IoU cuda version compile
 Install bbx nms calculation cuda version